“Our meditations are

 ~ Deciphering the Golden Flower One Secret at a Time — JJ Semple

 Drugs were the instrument; they opened me up.
 I was able to say to myself, there is something out there.
 And I proceeded to explore.
-Not having an addictive personality, I accepted the insights my drug experiences and moved on.
+Not having an addictive personality, I accepted the insights of my drug experiences and moved on.
 Not as in, “Wow, drugs are bad for me.
 Better find something else.”
 I didn’t approach it that way.
 I didn’t condemn drugs and step away from them.
 I got to a point in my practice where they became superfluous.
 It came about organically, in the natural order of things.
+Had I waited longer or experimented with more dangerous drugs, a good part of my life might have been wasted.
+Understanding the recovery process is no easy task; it takes courage and commitment.

 As I got deeper into Yoga and meditation before long drugs faded away of their own accord.
 Here were disciplines, unlike religion, that actually gave something back, something I could feel in my body.
 It was a beginning, yet I knew this practice could take me farther than any religion.